zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Server mode

-This entry sets the mode of the server.
+This entry sets the mode of the Gluu server.
 Possible values are `memory` and `ldap`.

+* memory:

+* ldap:

 ```
 <mode>ldap</mode>